Submitty/submitty.github.io/_docs/instructor/peer_grading.md

 * **Restrict to Registration** restricts the peer grading assignments to each registration section which means only students in a registration section will be grading each other.

 * **Submit before grading** enables the instructor to allow grading to only those students who have submitted their own assignments.
-Note that this options should only be used when sufficient submissions have been made, usually after the submissions are closed.
+Note that this option should only be used when sufficient submissions have been made, usually after the submissions are closed.

 * **Download Peer CSV**  exports the current peer matrix to csv which can be reuploaded for future/other peer assigments.